Alfinpratamaa/academia-downloader/README.md

 # academia-dl

-Download PDFs from academia dot edu without logging in or creating an account.
+Download PDFs from academia dot edu (must login and take the cookies)

 ## Usage